Nico331/SE2-2023-G07_Thesis-Management/Retrospective/Retrospective-1.md

 - What caused your errors in estimation (if any)?

-  - <span style="color:green"> The lack of knolwedge of the skills of each group member lead us to an average underestimation of the tasks.
+  - <span style="color:green"> We understimate the mole of problem which could arise during the development.
-  - <span style="color:green"> The fact that we didn't include the E2E testing in our estimation.

 - What lessons did you learn (both positive and negative) in this sprint?
-  - <span style="color:green"> We should start and complete a story at a time by developing and running all the tests before moving on to the next story.
+  - <span style="color:green"> We should complete at first the user stories with higher priority.

-  - <span style="color:green"> We should learn to develop Unit tests and include them along with E2E testing in the sprint estimation.
+  - <span style="color:green"> We need more coordination between back-end and front-end.

 - Which improvement goals set in the previous retrospective were you able to achieve?

+  - <span style="color:green"> - During this sprint the team has improved the communication.

+  - <span style="color:green"> - We have added the E2E test as a task.

-  <span style="color:green"> -
+  - <span style="color:green"> - We did unit tests.

 - Which ones you were not able to achieve?
 Why?

-  <span style="color:green"> -
+  - <span style="color:green"> - The work's organization could be improved in terms of clearer division of work between the team members.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-  > Learn to develop unit testing for backend and frontend

-  > More communication in the group

-  > Have a better organization spreading our working time among each day of the week

-  >Include E2E testing as a separate task and estimate it

-  >Work on a story at a time
+  > We'll maybe have to write better and clearer code in order to avoid misunderstandings between us.

+  > Test the software few days before the demo instead of the same day, we could achieve this improvement organizing the work in a better way.

 - One thing you are proud of as a Team!

-  > We managed to have a presentable structured application in only one sprint and to organize the work splitting it for seven people that are working at the same time.
+  > Everyone in the team participate actively and work hard.